johanmoritz/freecol/report.md

 **Function:**  TerrainGenerator::createLandRegions

+CCN according to lizard: 31

+CCN according to us: 27 (see [issue #51](https://github.com/johanmoritz/freecol/issues/51)

 Purpose: Takes a map of a continuous stretch of land, and divides it into a number of regions depending on how the map is defined.

 Complexity analysis: createLandRegions is complex because it tries to heavily optimize a lot of different processes by running them together and avoiding unnecessary data copying between functions.
 The function itself is inherently complex because it does a lot of different steps.
-A way to reduce the complexity would needlessly sacrifice a bit of speed for a smaller a more succinct function.
+A way to reduce the complexity would needlessly sacrifice a bit of speed for a smaller and more succinct function.

 **Function:**  Player::readChild